RoboSense-Robotics/.github/profile/README.md

 About us
 RoboSense-Robotics is developed by Sagitar's AI group team.
 We aim to help developers lower the barriers to development, improve development efficiency, and enable them to focus on high-value tasks and feature optimization.
 We also expect developers to take advantage of these tools to create more interesting and exciting work.
-If you find any problem in the process of use, please contact us in time, please contact us at:service@robosense.cn
+If you find any problems during use, please contact us at:service@robosense.cn

 <!--